Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 I don’t think I’ll ever get sick of taking old pieces and giving them new life with paint!
 The more I paint, the more I find it relaxing.

-If you like painting furniture, you’ll want to see these, too:
+If you like painting furniture, check out these projects, too: